Skip to content

 • Active listening skills

-• Ability to give thoughtful, sensitive feedback
+• Ability to give thoughtful, constructive feedback

 • Check in regularly with mentees 1-2 times per week

-• Attend mandatory training session in April
+• Attend mandatory training session prior to Fall 2024 semester

-• Partake in UNIV 333 – Fall 2023 semester
+• Attend mandatory UNIV 333 (Fridays, 3:00 – 4:15 PM) – Fall 2024 semester

 • Willingness to attend additional events throughout semester as needed